vnchlsn/OsmoFold/docs/index.rst

 An Introduction to OsmoFold
 ---------------------------

-Vincent Nicholson¹ and Thomas C. Boothby¹
+Vincent Nicholson¹, Sujina Maharjan¹, Thomas C. Boothby¹

 ¹ Department of Molecular Biology, University of Wyoming, Laramie WY